ahmadshahidkhan/javascript-orm-comparision/README.md

-# ORMs Overview with Drizzle ORM Support
+# ORMs overview

-This project is a fork of [romeerez/orms-overview](https://github.com/romeerez/orms-overview/tree/master) with additional support for Drizzle ORM.
-The purpose of this project is to implement the [real world API](https://github.com/gothinkster/realworld) using different Node.js ORMs and compare their performance and usability.
+Implement [real world API](https://github.com/gothinkster/realworld) with different node.js ORMs to compare them.

 Code for ORMs you can find in `src/orms`, for benchmark `src/benchmarks`, tests are in `src/tests`.